 Other than the colour, the SLDR S features the same 460cc head with a 20-gram sliding weight in the sole.
 The most noticeable technological difference is the SLDR S loft is not adjustable.
 It comes in lofts of 10°, 12°, 14° and 16° and TaylorMade say that the lighter, non-adjustable hosel means the centre of gravity is slightly lower in the S than the standard SLDR.

 The grey crown is actually really nice behind the ball.
-It doesn't reflect like the standard SLDR, and is not as bold as the white drivers TaylorMade have launched in recent years.
+It doesn't reflect like the standard SLDR, and is not as bold as the white drivers TaylorMade has launched in recent years.

 The only drawback I found with the new colour scheme was that the black face is lost a little at address.
 Personally, I use the face to align at address so with the face being black I actually found it slightly harder to get comfortable with behind the ball.